 There were a few songs from the new album that didn’t quite strike the chord, most notably Cherry Blossom and Numpty, which although groovy were all a bit too Rod Stewart.
 Yet, this shouldn’t detract from the great variety of material on display, as Nutini also demonstrated his accomplished acoustic folk style in the slow, softly-sung love ballad Better Man.
 Then there was time to cap the set off with the epic Iron Sky complete with guitar solos, brass sections, passionate vocals and not to mention unusually (for Nutini) political lyrics, and with its call for freedom maybe the song is a nod to his native Scotland and the upcoming referendum on independence.

 Whether it was or not, the song firmly shut the door on the old Nutini.
 And even as he played his early indie hits Jenny Don’t Be Hasty and Last Request during the encore, it all seemed a tad strained and strange.
 While still maintaining his youthful glow of 2005, that boy of old couldn’t have felt further away.

-For further information about Paolo Nutini and future events visit here.
+For further information and future events visit Paolo Nutini’s website here.

 Watch the video for Scream (Funk My Life Up) here: